Wigner function shapelets: Symplectic representation of astronomical images: Wigner Function Shapelets

 \subsection{Hopf fibration of Wigner function}

-We introduce a representation of the phase-space coordinate $(\btheta,\bptheta)$ via the $\mathrm{SU}(2)$-invariant subspace labeled by the a pair of $U$(1) invariants $(Q_0,Q_2)$, i.e., energy and angular momentum.
+We introduce a representation of the phase-space coordinate $(\btheta,\bptheta)$ via the $\mathrm{SU}(2)$-invariant subspace labeled by a pair of $U$(1) invariants $(Q_0,Q_2)$, i.e., energy and angular momentum.
 We construct a compact band map that preserves the essential symplectic content while encapsulating the full four-dimensional information.
 This band structure exposes the sign-alternating oscillations and the web of zeros (interference) of the Wigner function $W(\btheta,\bptheta)$, and we use it in the next section to construct morphology diagnostics directly from the $(Q_0,Q_2)$ map.

-The pair $(\phi_u,\phi_v)$ therefore parametrises an invariant two–torus $T_{Q_0,Q_2}\simeq U(1)\times U(1)$, i.e., a Hopf torus, embedded in the normalised phase space.
-Given the coordinate with the Hopf spinor $z$, we obtain several properties of the Hopf torus as follows: \paragraph*{Disjointness (foliation by tori).} For $(Q_0,Q_2)\neq(Q_0',Q_2')$, \bae{ T_{Q_0,Q_2}\cap T_{Q_0',Q_2'}=\varnothing, } since a point $z\in\mathbb C^2$ cannot satisfy two distinct sets of level–set conditions for $(|u|^2,|v|^2)$.
+The pair $(\phi_u,\phi_v)$, therefore, parametrizes an invariant two-torus $T_{Q_0,Q_2}\simeq U(1)\times U(1)$, i.e., a Hopf torus, embedded in the normalized phase space.
+Given the coordinate with the Hopf spinor $z$, we obtain several properties of the Hopf torus as follows: \paragraph*{Disjointness (foliation by tori).} For $(Q_0,Q_2)\neq(Q_0',Q_2')$, \bae{ T_{Q_0,Q_2}\cap T_{Q_0',Q_2'}=\varnothing, } since a point $z\in\mathbb C^2$ cannot satisfy two distinct sets of level-set conditions for $(|u|^2,|v|^2)$.